SandyWyper/SWWS-JulieMossFineArt/content/pages/about/index.md

   image: /uploads/fullsizeoutput_1817.jpeg
   imageAlt: studio shot
 ---
+My grandmother’s roses are what started my love of pretty much everything I hold dear to my heart; gardens, painting, family, dreaming and getting lost amongst the flowers.

+I love magical spaces which seem to be elevated out of the ordinary, timeless places which are perhaps slightly overgrown and hidden from view and need to be protected.

-As a shy child I could always be found digging in the dirt in my grandmothers garden, hidden amongst my beloved plants and flowers.
-I also loved the colouring books in which you added water to a seemingly blank page and colours and images would appear as if by magic.
-Its a technique I still use today, especially with my inks and watercolours, drawing first with clear water then dropping colour onto the page to see what appears.
+As a child I loved the colouring books with blank pages which when you applied water colours would appear as if by magic to reveal an image.\

-I entered Bolton School of Art aged just 13, Art was a way to make my voice heard.
-After leaving school I studied floristry and had a brief career as a textile designer which gave me a love of pattern, colour and light found within plants and flowers.
+It’s a technique I still use today when I sketch with my ink brushes, drawing with water first then allowing the coloured inks to meander across the paper until an image starts to form.

+The immediacy and tactility of oils and inks dictates my choice of materials whilst colour and light are used to express emotion.\
+My oil paintings provide a continuous journey of revelation and discovery, with the hidden, ephemeral and transient the constant thread that ties it all together.
+I am interested in threshold spaces where transitional states of being come into play: the interior and exterior such as doorways, greenhouses and windows.

-The resulting paintings are therefore a mix of a factual record of a moment in time and an emotional response to being in a particular place.
+The resulting paintings are a mix of a factual record of a moment in time and an emotional response to being in a particular place.\
 It is in the shift between what is remembered and imagined that the works take shape, a dichotomy of fragility and preservation.

 Julie Moss lives and works in Cornwall and studied Fine Art at Falmouth University, previously Julie grew up in Lancashire and attended Bolton school of Art in 1973 -76, after training to become a florist and working as a textile designer she moved to Cornwall to raise her family.